 Wendy Goldstein received a Bachelor Degree in Education from Northeastern Illinois University and a Masters Degree in Library Science from Rosary College (now Dominican University).
 She began her library career at Northeastern Illinois University and was the librarian for the Lake County Regional Office of Education until she retired in 2007.
 Wendy and her husband Jerry have lived in Glenview since 2000, and have two grown children.
 Wendy’s educational background and library experience provide her with a solid foundation to contribute ideas relating to Library issues, resources, programs, and making sure that the needs of the Glenview community are being met by the library.
 Wendy Goldstein serves on the Budget & Finance and Technology Committees.
 She chairs the Bylaws & Policies Committee.

-David Johnson having been a resident of Glenview for forty-five years, is proud to note that his original Glenview Library Card is well-worn but still working.
+M. David Johnson, having been a resident of Glenview for forty-seven years, is proud to note that his original Glenview Library Card is well-worn but still working.
 He holds a BS degree in Engineering, and an MBA degree, both from the Illinois Institute of Technology, and also an MS degree in Computer Science from Northeastern Illinois University.
 In 1997, he retired after a 27-year career as a Professional Engineer with the Metropolitan Water Reclamation District.
 He then spent an additional 10 years as the sole proprietor of BDS Software, an IT consulting firm here in Glenview.
 Now fully retired, David and his wife Heather have two grown children and five grandchildren.
 He spent many years as a volunteer coach with Glenview Youth Baseball and Glenview Youth Hockey.
 He is past President of the North Shore Illinois chapter of the National Society of Professional Engineers, and past Chairman of the Maine Township Planning Commission.
-David Johnson serves on the Public Relations & Marketing and Legislative Committees.
+Dave serves on the Bylaws & Policies and Legislative Committees.
 He chairs the Building & Grounds Committee.